 Generally, the time between the months of March to June is considered as the most suitable period to make a visit here.
 But if adventure really intrigues you then winter is also a good option to travel here.
 However, during the winter season, the overall road connectivity cannot be really trusted upon.
 Coming on to the monsoon months, one can expect a heavy amount of rainfall thus, it is advised to check the weather conditions first before planning a trip to this place during the monsoon months.

-1. Tabo Monastery.
-Being an ancient place, this monastery is well known for the presence of its majestic paintings in it.
+Being an ancient place, this monastery is well known for the presence of its majestic paintings.
 Consisting of around 9 temples of Tara and Buddha Maitreya along with the multiple stupas, this monastery attracts tourists from all over the world.

-2. Lhalung Monastery.
-It is considered as one of the earliest monasteries around Spiti.
+It is considered one of the earliest monasteries around Spiti.
 It is said that this place was founded by Rinchen Zangpo who was known as a Buddhist Mahaguru during his living years.
 Due to its oozing spiritual charm, this place is no less than a nucleus of Buddhist teachings.

-5. Kunzum Pass.
-This pass is responsible for bridging the gap between Kullu, Lahaul and Spiti Valley.
+This pass is responsible for bridging the gap between Kullu, Lahaul, and Spiti Valley.
 Visiting here, you will be able to explore the stunning vistas of the Chandrabhaga range.
 The mountains in these ranges are inclusive of peaks ranging from 3,000 m to 6,000 m approximately.
 And the small flags along with the Devi temple do their fair share in enhancing the vibrant aura of this region.

-By Air.
-The nearest airport is the Kullu Manali Airport in Bhuntar which is 245km away from the valley.
+The nearest airport is the Kullu Manali Airport is Bhuntar which is 245km away from the valley.
 Keeping tourism in mind, one more terminal was inaugurated at this airport in 2008.
-Situated at an approximate distance of 11km from Kullu and 50km from Manali, the airport is located on the banks of river Beas and is well-connected to the major cities of India.
-Many prominent airlines like Indigo, Vistara and Air India operate in this region, but you won't get direct flights in most of the cases.
+Situated at an approximate distance of 11km from Kullu and 50km from Manali, the airport is located on the banks of the river Beas and is well-connected to the major cities of India.
+Many prominent airlines like Indigo, Vistara, and Air India operate in this region, but you won't get direct flights in most cases.
 After you deboard at the airport, you will need to cover the remaining distance to reach your destination by some means of public transportation like a cab or a bus.